tsduck/tsduck/src/doc/installing.md

 [Nightly builds and pre-releases](https://tsduck.io/download/prerelease) can be found on the TSDuck Web site.

+To automate the installation, the executable binary installer can be run from the command line or a script.
+- The option `/S` means "silent".
+No window is displayed, no user interaction is possible.
+- The option `/all=true` means install all options.
+By default, only the tools, plugins and documentation are installed.
+In case of upgrade over an existing installation, the default is to upgrade the same options as in the previous installation.

 # macOS {#macinstall}

 TSDuck is installable on macOS systems using [Homebrew](https://brew.sh),